 - Appliance is hardened to enforce mandatory access control.
 This means users of HPE Synergy are provided the role-based access control (RBAC) that enables an administrator to establish access control and authorization for users based on their responsibilities. - Important services of the appliance run with required privileges.
 This implies HPE Synergy Composer is governed by scope-based access control that enables an administrator to establish access control for users by allowing a role to be restricted to a subset of resources managed by the appliance. - The appliance is configured and maintained by a firewall, which blocks unused ports.
 Restricting the usage of all non-essential ports reduces the attack surface for HPE Synergy Composer. - The appliance operating system bootloader is password protected.
 This means HPE Synergy Composer cannot be compromised by someone attempting to boot in single-user mode. - The appliance is designed to operate in an isolated management LAN.
-Hewlett Packard Enterprise recommends creating a private management LAN and keep that separate, known as air-gapped, from production LANs, using VLAN or firewall technology or both. - Hewlett Packard Enterprise supports digital signature of all software or firmware updates to ensure their integrity and authenticity.
-This implies that when the customer is re-imaging the composer to quickly bring it to a specific firmware revision level, the digital signature is verified by the reimaging process. - Operating system level users are not allowed to access the appliance, with the following exceptions: - A special preset command can be used only if the Infrastructure administrator password is lost or forgotten.
+Hewlett Packard Enterprise recommends the creation of a private management LAN, known as air-gapped, and keep that separate from production LANs, using VLAN or firewall technology or both. - Hewlett Packard Enterprise supports the digital signature of all software or firmware updates to ensure their integrity and authenticity.
+This implies that when the customer is re-imaging the composer to quickly bring it to a specific firmware revision level, the reimaging process is used to verify the digital signature. - Operating system level users are not allowed to access the appliance, with the following exceptions: - A special preset command can be used only if the Infrastructure administrator password is lost or forgotten.
 This command requires that you contact your authorized support representative to obtain a one-time password. - A setting that enables an authorized support representative to obtain a one-time password, so that they can log in to the appliance console (and only the console) to perform advanced diagnostics.
-Customer can either enable or disable access with this setting. - Hewlett Packard Enterprise closely monitors the security bulletins for threats to appliance software components and, if necessary, issues software updates.
+Customers can either enable or disable access with this setting. - Hewlett Packard Enterprise closely monitors the security bulletins for threats to appliance software components and, if necessary, issues software updates.